seungminl1998/ThesisPRJ/2022 July/README.md

 	Until now, the user's access token, instagram business account ID and page ID was brought from the defines file.<br>
 	But now, those information will be brought from the database.

+Before being able to register, the users must send us an email saying that they want to use the application.
+Then, we will send them the information of where they need to send the money and what they need to do.
+The code below is the code for it.